mbridak/FieldDayLogger-Curses/README.md

 After the command is entered press the TAB key to execute it.

-## Initial Setup
-When run for the first time, you will need to set your callsign, class, section, band, mode and power used for the contacts.

-So when I initially start the program I would enter the following:
+For example, when I initially start the program I could enter the following:

 ```
 .KK6GTE